-At the Annual Meeting, common shareholders will be asked to elect three directors (one director to represent the holders of the Class E shares of the Bank's common stock and two directors to represent the holders of all classes of shares of the Bank's common stock) to the Board.
-The votes of the holders of the Class E shares will be counted separately as a class for the purpose of electing the director to represent the holders of the Class E shares.
+At the Annual Meeting, common shareholders will be asked to elect four directors (one director to represent the holders of the Class A shares of the Bank's common stock and three directors to represent the holders of the Class E shares of the Bank's common stock) to the Board.
+The votes of the holders of the Class E shares will be counted separately as a class for the purpose of electing the directors to represent the holders of the Class E shares.
+The votes of the holders of the Class A shares will be counted separately as a class for the purpose of electing the director to represent the holders of the Class A shares.
 Each elected director will serve a term of three years.
-The Board has nominated Miguel Heras Castro as a director to represent the holders of the Class E shares, and Isela Costantini and Alexandra M. Aguirre as directors to represent the holders of all classes of the Bank's common stock.
+The Board has nominated Ricardo Manuel Arango, Roland Holst and Lorenza Martínez as directors to represent the holders of the Class E shares of the Bank's common stock.